-To fulfill this multifaceted mission, the DHS budget in FY16 was over $64B dollars.
-The accompanying figure shows the distribution of the budget authority by organization.
-The Federal Emergency Management Authority or FEMA had 22%; Customs and Border Protection had 21%; the US Coast Guard had 15% and the Transportation Security Administration or TSA had 11%.
+To fulfill this multifaceted mission, the DHS budget in FY2017 was over $66 billion.
+The accompanying figure shows the distribution of the budget authority by organization for FY2017.
+The Federal Emergency Management Authority, or FEMA, had 21%; Customs and Border Protection had 21%; the U.S. Coast Guard had 15%; and the Transportation Security Administration, or TSA, had 11%.
 The budget for the DHS SBIR program is associated with two of the smaller organizations - the Science and Technology Directorate and the Domestic Nuclear Detection Office.
-Together the combined budget authority for these two organizations was 1.6% of the projected budget for FY16.
+The budget authority for the Science and Technology Directorate was 1% of the DHS total budget authority for FY2017.

-In order to understand the topics that appear in the DHS Small Business Innovation Research program it’s important to understand the mission of these two organizations.
-The mission of the Science and Technology Directorate, also referred to as S&T, is “to deliver effective and innovative insight, methods and solutions for the critical needs of the Homeland Security Enterprise.”
-Its five visionary goals include (1) Screening at speed so that security matches the pace of life; (2) providing a trusted Cyber Future which protects privacy, commerce and community; (3) Enabling Decision Makers so they can receive actionable information at the speed of thought; (4) Assuring the Responder of the Future is protected, connected, and fully aware; and (5) Disaster-Proofing Society to yield resilient communities.
+In order to understand the topics that appear in the DHS Small Business Innovation Research Program it’s important to understand the mission of these two organizations.
+The mission of the Science and Technology Directorate, also referred to as S&T, is “to deliver effective and innovative insight, methods and solutions for the critical needs of the Homeland Security Enterprise."
+It's five visionary goals include: (1) Screening at speed so that security matches the pace of life; (2) providing a trusted Cyber Future which protects privacy, commerce and community; (3) Enabling decision makers so they can receive actionable information at the speed of thought; (4) Assuring the Responder of the Future is protected, connected, and fully aware; and (5) Disaster-Proofing Society to yield resilient communities.
 In fulfilling this mission and visionary goals the DHS SBIR topics address prioritized capability gaps that were identified across the DHS enterprise.
-Examples include aviation security; biological threats; border security; counter-terrorism; cyber security; and first responders.
+Examples include: aviation security; biological threats; border security; counterterrorism; cybersecurity; and first responders.

 The second organization represented in the DHS SBIR solicitation is the Domestic Nuclear Detection Office, also known as DNDO.
 This is a jointly staffed, national office established in 2005 for the purpose of improving the nation’s capability to detect and report unauthorized attempts to import, possess, store, develop or transport nuclear or radiological material for use against the nation and to further enhance this capability over time.

-In FY16, the DHS SBIR program had a budget of $14M for S&T topics and $2M for topics funded by the DNDO program.
+In FY2017, the DHS SBIR program had a budget of $14 million for S&T topics and $2 million for topics funded by the DNDO program.
 Seventeen percent of Phase I submissions received an award.
-Fifty-one percent of the Phase I awardees had less than 24 employees; while sixteen percent of all Phase I awards were made to women-owned small businesses.
+Fifty-four percent of the Phase I awardees had less than 24 employees; while sixteen percent of all Phase I awards were made to women-owned small businesses.
 Forty percent of Phase I awardees went on to receive Phase II funding.
 Thirty-nine percent of the Phase II projects received some sort of Phase III funding either from product sales, private investment, DHS internal R&D funds; funding from other government agencies, and/or licenses.